-Home birth is an option for women who are experiencing a low risk pregnancy and have no medical conditions that would contraindicate having a baby in the home setting.
+Home birth is an option for people who are experiencing a low risk pregnancy and have no medical conditions that would contraindicate having a baby in the home setting.

 Points to consider for a home birth